Daniella Pellegrini: TV

 Daniella's TV presenting career began in 1999 when she joined e-TV as a kids TV presenter on Craz-e.
 In 2003, Pellegrini joined Vicious Delicious, a magazine show that broadcast on DStv on channel 'GO', the country's first ever youth channel.
-Pellegrini interviewed world-famous DJs (Paul van Dyke, Paul Oakenfold, Ferry Corsten, Tim Deluxe) and famous bands like Sepultura.
+Pellegrini interviewed DJs Paul van Dyke, Paul Oakenfold, Ferry Corsten, and Tim Deluxe, along with bands like Sepultura..

-During her time on the show Daniella's antics included bunji jumping over Victoria Falls, snorkelling off the coast of Mozambique, helicopter flipping and white water rafting in Zambia, stunt flying, jet boating, drag racing, covering an FHM swimsuit calendar shoot and an MTV party to name but a few.

 Radio

-In 2002 while studying her bachelor's degree and working for RAU Radio, Pellegrini joined 5FM Music on an intense radio DJing training program after being chosen from 500 national entries.
-Later that year Pellegrini came runner up in the 94.7 Highveld Stereo Hot Jocks Competition, which was based by public votes.
-At the end of 2002 Pellegrini was offered to co-host a radio show on Edgars Music Radio.
-In 2003 Pellegrini was selected to be the anchor presenter on CNA Live.
-In 2004 Pellegrini signed with 94.7 Highveld Stereo as a presenter.
-In 2006 when Pellegrini relocated to London she joined the online station Radio SA.
+While studying her bachelor's degree and working for RAU Radio in 2002, Pellegrini joined 5FM Music on an radio DJing training program.
+Later that year, Pellegrini came runner up in the 94.7 Highveld Stereo Hot Jocks Competition.
+At the end of 2002, Pellegrini was offered to co-host a radio show on Edgars Music Radio.
+In 2003, Pellegrini was selected to be the anchor presenter on CNA Live.
+In 2004, Pellegrini signed with 94.7 Highveld Stereo as a presenter.
+In 2006, Pellegrini relocated to London and joined the online station Radio SA.